-The Duke and Duchess of Cambridge and Prince Harry joined the stars of the new James Bond film at the world premiere of Spectre in London.
+The Duke and Duchess of Cambridge and Prince Harry have joined the stars of the new James Bond film at the world premiere of Spectre in London.

 The royal trio spoke to director Sam Mendes and producers Barbara Broccoli and Michael G. Wilson for a few minutes after they arrived.

 Spectre was graced with royal presence after it was selected for the Cinema and Television Benevolent Fund's Royal Film Performance 2015.

 The 24th instalment in the 007 franchise is the third Bond film chosen for the Royal Film Performance since its inception in 1946, following previous premieres for Die Another Day (2002) and Skyfall (2012).